 Need a great camera bag?
 The following five bags are ideal for people who carry DSLRs, GoPros, or other types of digital cameras.
 Whether you are a professional photographer, a student, or just a passionate amateur, these bags will protect your camera, your photography accessories, and any other items you need in your gear bag.
-Read on to see our top five picks, or check out our sister post on the best camera backpacks and best DSLR camera bags.
+Read on to see our top five picks, or check out our sister posts on the best camera backpacks and best DSLR camera bags.

 1. Incase Ari Marcopoulos Camera Bag

 One of the nicest camera bag options from Incase is this Ari Marcopoulos-branded camera bag.
 Ari Marcopoulos started his career working with Andy Warhol.
 Today, he’s known for his photographs in collections at the Whitney and other modern art museums, as well as his photography books like Even the President of the United States Sometimes Has Got to Stand Naked and Out & About.

 Incase provided a sample of this bag so we could go hands-on.
 I took it out for a spin on a day when I needed to take photographs for an article.
 I was able to fit a Canon EOS Rebel T3, a spare wide angle lens, a laptop, note books, a microphone, and a few other sundry items in the bag, and still have room left over.
 I could have probably brought some additional small items and even another lens had I needed it that day.

 While the top of the strap isn’t padded at all, there is padding at either end.
 As someone who is tall, with a long torso, I was pleasantly surprised at how well this bag fit me.
 All of the compartments are padded, and there’s even a quick access pocket for items you need to withdraw and then stash in a hurry.
 An interior pocket fits documents, notebooks, tablets, or even a fairly thin laptop.